openedx/open-edx-proposals/oeps/best-practices/oep-0066-bp-authorization.rst

 Permission is granted on a Feature, in this case Content Library.

-Permission is assigned in the CMS exclusively for providiing explicit permission to view or edit a library in the CMS.
+Permission is assigned in the CMS exclusively for providing explicit permission to view or edit a library in the CMS.

 It grants access on a library by library basis and is used for v2 of content libraries